min2ha/ukwa-site/content/target/69462/index.en.md

   "subject": "Religion/Theology"
 }

-# Parishes of St. Andrew's Dumfries and St. Columba's, Annan

 Site of two Scottish Roman Catholic parish churches located in Dumfries & Galloway, incorporating the parishes of Saint Francis of Assisi, Langholm and
 Saint Mary, New Abbey, as well as St. Ninian's, Gretna.